women-in-ai-ireland/march-2025-group-2/README.md

-# 💡 Leveraging AI for Faster and Efficient Clinical Trials with Focus on High Drop Rate
+# 💡 Leveraging AI for Faster and Efficient Clinical Trials with Focus on High Drop Rate - HEALTHCARE INDUSTRY

 ## 📘 Project Summary